paladdins/angularjs-ts-webpack-bundle/README.md

 $ npm run-script build:production
 ```

-# Learn about angular-ts-decorators before you start developing
+# Learn about angular-ts-decorators before you start development

  - Go to the [angularjs-ts-decorators](https://github.com/paladdins/angularjs-ts-decorators/)

-# Development
 # App config and run

  - If you want to change `config` or `run` parameters of the AngularJS app you should go `src/app.config-and-run.ts`